sergioart/SerSql/README.md

 Work with MySql!

-if you want to get data from the database, create a file * .php in the directory where the file 'Ser_Sql_query.Class.php'.
+if you want to get data from the database, create a file '* .php' in the directory where the file 'Ser_Sql_query.Class.php'.

- *.php text:
+ '*.php' text:

     <?php